Minusree/VoiceAura/README.md

-Singing Voice Conversion (SVC) Pipeline using so-vits-svc-fork:
+#Singing Voice Conversion (SVC) Pipeline using so-vits-svc-fork:

 This repository contains code that implements an audio processing pipeline for Singing Voice Conversion (SVC) using the so-vits-svc-fork framework.
 The pipeline processes your uploaded voice in WAV format, performing source separation to extract vocals and instrumental components.
 The dataset is then prepared by segmenting the audio based on silence detection, ensuring efficient training.

 Automatic preprocessing steps, including resampling, configuration setup, and pitch detection, enhance compatibility with the SVC framework.
 The model training process is monitored using tensorboard for visualization.
 During inference, the trained model modifies the vocal quality and adjusts the pitch as desired.
 Finally, the modified vocals are combined with the instrumentals to produce the converted audio output.

-Requirements
+#Requirements:
 This code requires Python and the following libraries: pydub yt_dlp